marazt/movescount-backup/README.md

 ### Client.cs

 Client is the class responsible for downloading data from Movescount.
-Because there is only need to get list of moves and one particular move with details, there are no oather calls, suich as crate new move, update move, etc. But, it can be extended to a full Movescount API client.
+Because there is only need to get list of moves and one particular move with details, there are no other calls, such as *create new move*, *update move*, etc. But it can be extended to a full Movescount API client.
-The only problem is that the API spec is not public, so some inpection is required (e.g., searching on GitHub).
+The only problem is that the API specification is not public, so some inspection is required (e.g., searching on GitHub).

 ### Downloader.cs

-A class that uses Client to download single or multiple moves and store them to local disk (FileSystemStorage) or Azure Blob Store (CloudStorage).
+A class that uses Client to download single or multiple moves and store them to local disk (see `FileSystemStorage.cs`) or Azure Blob Store (see `CloudStorage.cs`).
 A sample Downloader usage is as follows (see `MovescountBackup.Console.Program.cs`):

 ```csharp